What are the risk factors for ovarian cancer?

 Tubal ligation (having your tubes tied) may reduce the chance of developing ovarian cancer by up to two-thirds.
 A hysterectomy (removing the uterus without removing the ovaries) also seems to reduce the risk of getting ovarian cancer by about one-third.

 Androgens are male hormones.
 Danazol, a drug that increases androgen levels, was linked to an increased risk of ovarian cancer in a small study.
 In a larger study, this link was not confirmed, but women who took androgens were found to have a higher risk of ovarian cancer.
-Further studies of the role of androgens in ovarian cancer are planned.
+Further studies of the role of androgens in ovarian cancer are needed.

 Estrogen therapy and hormone therapy